cornellev/spi_sensor_reader/README.md

 # uc26_sensor_reader

-HDLC-framed SPI sensor reader → POSIX shared memory (seqlock) → Python reader.
+HDLC-framed SPI (and GPS UART) sensor reader → POSIX shared memory (seqlock) → Python reader.

-This repository provides a C++ daemon that polls multiple SPI devices at ~200 Hz, decodes HDLC-framed payloads with CRC checking, and publishes the latest sensor snapshot into POSIX shared memory.
+This repository provides a C++ daemon that polls multiple SPI devices at ~200 Hz, decodes HDLC-framed payloads with CRC checking, simultaneously reads GPS over UART with the Wireshare SIM7600X HAT at 1Hz, and publishes the latest sensor snapshot into POSIX shared memory.
 Consumers (e.g. Python) can read the data lock-free using a sequence lock.

+This repository also includes a minimal RP2040 SPI slave firmware (`pico-firmware/spi_slave.c`) that transmits reads analog sensor data and sends as HDLC-framed packets over SPI.

 The system is designed to be extended as additional sensors are brought online.

-This repository also includes a minimal RP2040 SPI slave firmware (`pico-firmware/spi_slave.c`) that transmits reads analog sensor data and sends as HDLC-framed packets over SPI.

 ---